What is Cri du Chat syndrome?

 - low birth weight and poor physical growth

-- skin tags in front of the eyes
+- wide-apart eyes, a squint, skin tags in front of the eyes, and skin folds covering the inner corner of the eyes

 - low muscle tone

-- lines that run across the palms (single palmar creases).
+- short fingers and lines that run across the palms (single palmar creases).

 Less common symptoms include hearing loss and deformities of the skeleton.

 Children with Cri du Chat syndrome usually have some motor delay, especially in walking.
-Some children walk as early as two years, but others can take up to six years because of low muscle tone.
+Some children walk as early as 2 years, but others can take up to 6 years because of low muscle tone.
 Some might never walk.

 Children with Cri du Chat syndrome can have behaviour problems that might include: